-When we got to camp, Anna and I called dibs on the closest tent, and I went straight to sleep.
+When we got to camp, Anna and I called dibs on the closest tent, and I went straight to sleep for a pre-inner nap.
 I’m not even sure what time we got here—4:30pm or 5?
 It’s been a long day, plagued by not feeling well.
 And I know the next three days will be even longer and harder.

 Anna is taking advantage of the hot shower for s/.7.
 I’ve decided I don’t care.
 Instead, I’ve rigged my head lamp to the top of the tent so I can write before dinner.

 The temperature has dropped as quickly as the light.
 I’m tempted to bathe off and just curl up in my sleeping bag.
 But I should try to eat something.
 Plus, the opportunity to see my first stars in the Andes is just outside this tent .

 6:30am – Wayllabamba – Camp Site – 3000 mts

 Today’s hike is a mere 8.3 km, but it’s up a mountain side.
 We start at Wayllabamba, 3000 mts, and will peak today at 4200 mts.
 The peak is called, “Dead Woman’s Pass,” and that freaks me out just a little bit.
 I’m nervous that my pack—my cheap, cheap pack—is going to break.
 And I’m nervous that my heart will explode.